somedatapacket/docs.humio.com/content/configuration/kafka_configuration.md

 title: "Kafka Configuration"
 ---

-When running Humio in a cluster setup it uses Kafka as part of the infrastructure.
+Humio uses Kafka internally for queueing incoming messages and for storing shared state when running Humio in a cluster setup.

-In this section, we briefly describe how Humio uses Kafka.
+In this section we briefly describe how Humio uses Kafka.
 Then we discuss how to configure Kafka.

 ## Queues